TenebrisNoctua/ClassPP/docs/api-reference/errors.md

 Extends is now deprecated.
 Use the "class" function instead.
 ```

-You've tried to use the now deprecated `extends` function for inheritance.
+You've tried to use the now deprecated `extends` function for inheritance.<br>
 See the discussion [`#4`](https://github.com/TenebrisNoctua/ClassPP/discussions/4) for more info.

 ----